 – Date and time of registration

-You can manage and change all details in the protected customer area.
-In the frame
+All information can be managed and changed in the protected customer area.
+Within the

-(2) For registration, we use the so-called double-opt-in procedure.
-This means that after your registration, we will send you an email to the email address you provided, in which we ask you to confirm that you wish to register.
+(2) We use the so-called double-opt-in procedure for registration.
+This means that after you have registered, we will send you an e-mail to the e-mail address you have provided in which we ask you to confirm that you wish to register.
 If you do not confirm your registration within 24 hours, your information will be blocked and deleted after one month.
 In addition, we store your respective IP addresses used and times of registration and confirmation.
-The purpose of this procedure is to be able to prove your registration and, if necessary, to clarify a possible misuse of your personal data.
+The purpose of this procedure is to be able to prove your registration and, if necessary, to clarify any possible misuse of your personal data.

 (3) The legal basis for the processing of the data is Art.
 6 para.
 1 p.
 1 lit. a) DSGVO if the user has given his consent.

-(4) Registration is required for the provision of certain content and services on our website, as well as for the prevention of misuse and, if necessary, for the investigation of criminal offenses. (further description of the contents and services)
+(4) Registration is necessary for the provision of certain content and services on our website as well as for the prevention of misuse and, if necessary, for the investigation of criminal offences. (further description of the contents and services).

-(5) The data shall be deleted as soon as they are no longer required to achieve the purpose for which they were collected.
+(5) The data will be deleted as soon as they are no longer required to achieve the purpose for which they were collected.

 Otherwise, you are free to have the personal data provided during registration completely deleted from the data stock of the controller.
-The controller will provide you at any time upon request with information about what personal data is stored about the data subject.
+Upon request, the controller will provide you at any time with information about which personal data is stored about the data subject.
 Furthermore, the controller shall correct or delete personal data at the request or indication of the data subject, provided that this does not conflict with any statutory retention obligations.
-You can write to the controller or the data protection officer pursuant to § 1 at any time via e-mail or by post and ask for deletion/amendment of the data.
+You may write to the data controller or the data protection officer pursuant to § 1 at any time via e-mail or by post and request deletion/amendment of the data.

 – IP address

-A transfer of data to third parties only if the transfer is necessary for the purpose of contract execution or for billing purposes or to collect the fee or you have expressly consented.
+The data will only be passed on to third parties if this is necessary for the purpose of processing the contract or for invoicing purposes or for collecting the payment, or if you have expressly consented to this.
 In this regard, we only pass on the data required in each case.
 The data recipients are

-- The respective delivery/shipping company (disclosure of name and address)
+– The respective delivery/shipping company (transfer of name and address)

-- Collection companies, insofar as payment must be collected (disclosure of name, address, order details)
+– Collection companies, insofar as the payment must be collected (disclosure of name, address, order details).

 (2) The legal basis is Art.
 6 para.
 1 p.
 1 lit. b) DS-GVO.
 With regard to the voluntary data, the legal basis for the processing of the data is Art.
 6 para.
 1 p.
 1 lit. a) DSGVO.

-- Device-specific information, such as the hardware used; the version of the operating system; unique device identifier; and information about the mobile network, including your phone number.
+– Device-specific information, for example the hardware used; the version of the operating system; unique device identifier and information about the mobile network including your telephone number.

 (2) The legal basis for the processing of the users’ personal data is Art.
 6 para.
 1 p.1 lit. f) DSGVO.

-(4) If you do not want the assignment with your profile at YouTube, you must log out before activating the button.
+(4) If you do not wish to be associated with your profile on YouTube, you must log out before activating the button.

-(5) You have the right to object to the creation of these user profiles, and you must contact YouTube to exercise this right.
+(5) You have the right to object to the creation of these user profiles, whereby you must contact YouTube to exercise this right.

 – IP address